German parliament seen backing Greek bailout despite rebellion

 Schaeuble threw his weight behind the package before Wednesday's vote and said Athens was ready to reform.
 Senior figures in the ruling coalition agreed.

-"One has to recognise that the Greek government has in recent weeks made a lot of concessions that it rejected for months," Gunther Krichbaum, conservative chairman of parliament's Europe committee, told Reuters.
+"One has to recognize that the Greek government has in recent weeks made a lot of concessions that it rejected for months," Gunther Krichbaum, conservative chairman of parliament's Europe committee, told Reuters.

 Last month, a record 65 lawmakers from the conservative camp broke ranks and refused to back negotiations on the bailout.
 The newspaper Bild estimated as many as 120 CDU and CSU members out of 311 might refuse to back the now-agreed deal.